camilopalacios/blog-test/README.md

 # blog-test
-Testing how to make a blog using Jekyll
+Testing how to make a blog using Jekyll.